-6.3 First Mode Vibration
+6.3 First mode vibration

 First mode vibration (sway) starts at moderate wind speeds.
 Its frequency is low (about 1 cycle per second).
 The maximum deflection occurs at the top of the pole and is rarely a problem.
-(See Figure 3).
+See Figure 4.
 However, under very high gusting conditions, more severe oscillation may result.
-When gusts occur at very high wind speeds, violent 'whipping' and 'pulsing' may occur, producing violent motion, resulting in high stresses at the pole base.
+When gusts occur at very high wind speeds, (50 to 70 mph range) violent 'whipping' and 'pulsing' may occur, producing violent motion, resulting in high stresses at the pole base.
 Gale force winds and cold weather fronts with high wind velocities may be accompanied by heavy wet snow.
 This type of 'perfect storm' can be very destructive.